janesmae/ye_olde_janesmae.github.io/_posts/2015-11-05-gathering-data-october-2015.md

 ### Gathered Data

 So here are some statistics.
-In october 2015: 6 days 11 hours active time tracked of which 8 hours and 54 minutes is high intensity activities like running.
-Speaking of running, there are 11 sessions recorded, 65.2 kilometers tracked with a total time of 8 hours and 15 mintues.
+In October 2015: 6 days 11 hours active time tracked of which 8 hours and 54 minutes is high intensity activities like running.
+Speaking of running, there are 11 sessions recorded, 65.2 kilometers tracked with a total time of 8 hours and 15 minutes.
 This also includes a 10K run in the beginning of the month.
 The daily goal completion average is 110%.

 ### What's next?